 - Mugging the Monster / Berserk Button: Do not ask Jonah how he got his scar.

 - Not in This for Your Revolution: If terrorist Quentin Turnbull hadn't already been Jonah's mortal enemy, Jonah would probably not have been willing to be pressed into service by the U.S. government to stop him.
+At the end of the movie he accepts a pardon from President Grant, but turns down an offer of a job, though he does say he'll be available if Grant needs him.

 - Of Corsets Sexy: Lilah.